emanuelaepure10/database_manual/contribution.md

 Please us the GitHub issues to get in touch with us!
 And lt us know about your plans.

 ## Legal
-Please read and follow our Code of Conduct ??? before you start interacting with the Re3gistry community.
+Please read and follow our [Code of Conduct](https://github.com/emanuelaepure10/database_manual/blob/main/CODE_OF_CONDUCT.adoc.txt) before you start interacting with the Re3gistry community.

 ## Developer Certificate of Origin
 Registry software is Licensed under the [European Public License 1.2](https://opensource.org/licenses/EUPL-1.2).
 For all project contributions it is necessary to follow the Developer Certificate of Origin (DCO) mechanism.